Window : Print

 Under general supervision, maintains water meters, reads meters and records readings; assists in the installation, repair and replacement of water mains, water meters, fire hydrants and other water facilities; computes water consumption; and performs related work as required.

-Receives general supervision from the Water Service Supervisor; may receive technical or functional supervision from the Water Service Technician II or III.
+Receives general supervision from the Water Operations Supervisor; may receive technical or functional supervision from the Water System Operator II or III.

 Examples of Essential Duties